Great Empires of North America, Part 4: People of the Pyramid

 Small wooden carvings of katsinas are also given to children, to help them learn each katsina‘s name and attributes in preparation for the ceremonies.

 Hopi and Zuni traditions also give us clues about more intangible aspects of ancient Mesa Verde’s culture.

-For example, Hopi and Zuni music stand out among all other styles of traditional North American music — particularly in their complex song structure, which often features four or more musical phrases, call-and-response rhythms, and a wide range of scale tones and melodic contours.
+For example, Hopi and Zuni music stands out among all other styles of traditional North American music — particularly in its complex song structure, which often features four or more musical phrases, call-and-response rhythms, and a wide range of scale tones and melodic contours.

 With that in mind, try closing your eyes as you listen to this Hopi buffalo dance, and imagine yourself at a seasonal katsina dance at the cliffs of Mesa Verde, 700 years ago.

 Mesa Verde’s golden age lasted more than 200 years — but like every golden age, it could not last forever.
 In the mid-1300s, another wave of drought swept across the Southwest, devastating farms and drying up canals throughout Arizona, Colorado, New Mexico and Utah.

 Down in Arizona, the great Hohokam cities of Snaketown and Pueblo Grande collapsed into riot and anarchy.
 In New Mexico, the Mogollon people were forced to abandon their walled settlements and farms.
 And in Colorado, Mesa Verde’s artisans traders, bureaucrats and architects packed whatever they could carry, and headed out for the villages.

 By 1400 CE, the Southwest’s mighty highland cities were no more than empty, silent ruins.